ShiranZH/ShiranZH.github.io/index.md

 ## About Me

-I'm a senior undergraduate student studying Computer Science in [Peking University](https://www.pku.edu.cn/) (PKU).
+I'm a senior undergraduate student studying Computer Science at [Peking University](https://www.pku.edu.cn/) (PKU).
 I'm expected to graduate in 2021.

 ## Archives